AldanaArcidiacono/week1/readme.md

 ## Label HEAD

-We can only move it.
-With the command git checkout
+We can only move it, With the command git checkout